The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Involving the staff team / teachers of other subjects / support staff in training around reading for pleasure

-Reading more widely about the pedagogy and research around reading for pleasure
+Reading more widely about the pedagogy and contemporary research around reading for pleasure

-Engaging with colleagues and sharing work via social media or face-to-face meetings etc.
+Engaging with colleagues across the school and sharing work e.g. via online communication or face-to-face meetings

 Schools should extend staff development further by completing the below three mandatory actions: